 Scholarships and Bursaries

 Governor Scholarships are awarded to boys who excel academically.
-Scholarships tend to be awarded up to the value of 10% of fees and are available throughout the student's entire education at the School.
+Scholarships tend to be awarded up to the value of 20% of fees, based on the results of the entrance examination and interview.

 Students registered for the examination at 11+ / 13+ are automatically considered for these scholarships and awards are based on the candidates’ performance in the entrance examination and the interview.